 Benefits of the plan are provided through a fully-insured medical program through Cigna Healthcare.
 Contributions by participating retired employees, at rates determined by the District, are required for continued participation.
-The employer has not contributed any amounts to finance future benefits under the are amortized over the average working lifetime of all participants.
+The employer has not contributed any amounts to finance future benefits under the plan for either current or future retirees.